mikalmorello/jsr-project1/README.md

 ### Resource Notes (Thanks)
 * I built an SVG image based upon Morgan's Wall-e drawing (http://www.morganmspencer.com/projects/index.html)
+* I used Pixars Wall-e background image from their website (https://www.pixar.com/feature-films/walle/)
 * I used animate.css for some of the animations
 * I used Gulp for the front-end tooling